 No. It’s not necessary, but patting the turkey dry with paper towels and removing any leftover brine ingredients from the turkey is helpful prior to adding a dry rub.
 When smoking a turkey, a dry turkey is important to achieving crispy skin.

-It is not recommended to re-use a brine based upon the contamination.
+It is not recommended to re-use a brine based upon the contamination with raw poultry.
 This is true even if boiling.

 Recipes Using a Brine

 - Dry Brined Smoked Chicken and Carolina Glaze